johnnyboysydney/WorkOut_Tracker/README.md

 ## Tests

-Canary test and more to come as I learn how to create them!
+Canary test set as I am looking at including more as soon as I learn how to create them!

 ### Built With